 - Don't go into isolated or poorly lit areas and don't use ATM's in poorly lit areas

-- Don't carry your wallet in the open
+- Don't carry your wallet in the open and don't leave purses or bags open.

 - Don't carry more cash that you need that day, leave extra cash, credit cards, and personal documents at home or in a hotel safe